freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-course/data-analysis-example-b.english.md

   answers:
     - |
-      Retrieve a subset of rows and columns by supplying interger-location arguments.
+      Retrieve a subset of rows and columns by supplying integer-location arguments.
     - |
       Access a group of rows and columns by supplying label(s) arguments.
     - |